-President, Captain Nicholas Sloane
+President, Captain Leendert Muller

 Secretary General, James Herbert

-James Herbert Secretary General ISUJames Herbert started his career as a British Army officer before training as journalist at the BBC where he worked for number of years.
+James Herbert started his career as a British Army officer before training as journalist at the BBC where he worked for number of years.
 He moved to the Shell Group and rose to be head of Group media relations where he handled numerous shipping incidents and drills.
 After a period as a senior civil servant in the UK, James set up his own communications consultancy with a specialty in maritime PR and marine casualty management.
 He has responded to more than 400 incidents and issues and is a published author on communications in marine casualty.
-James was the ISU communications adviser for 14 years, supporting the three previous Secretary Generals and he will combine that role with ISU communications.
+James was the ISU communications adviser for 14 years, supporting the three previous Secretary Generals and he combines that role with ISU communications.

 Richard Gunn, Legal Adviser